Vbardusco/sd201-steam-recommendations/README.md

 - report.pdf : the report of the project
 - recommendation_algorithm.ipynb : the final notebook to test the algorithm with your steam ID (please check last part of the report)
 - data_preparation.ipynb : the notebook showing our data cleaning process
-- knn_progress.ipynb : the notebook showing the progression to make a recommendation algorithm based on K-Nearest-Neighbors
+- knn_progress.ipynb : the notebook showing the progression to make a recommendation algorithm based on K-Nearest-Neighbors and the evaluation of this algorithm
-- fis_progress.ipynb : the notebook showing the progression to make a recommendation algorithm based on Frequent ItemSets
+- fis_progress.ipynb : the notebook showing the progression to make a recommendation algorithm based on Frequent ItemSets and the evaluation of this algorithm
 - get_data_set.ipynb : the notebook showing the scraping process to create our own dataset